🚗

 3

-Our system scans all of England every 10 hours, collecting and mapping every active report
+A nationwide scan of England runs every ~3 hours, collecting and mapping every active report

 By The Numbers